 Steel fiber dispensing unit ready for automatic production.

-Fiber-reinforced concrete is valued for its enhanced durability, improved crack resistance and superior performance in demanding applications like tunnel linings.
+Fiber-reinforced concrete is valued for its enhanced durability, improved crack resistance, and superior performance in demanding applications like tunnel linings and shaft sinking.

-Fiber-reinforced concrete (shotcrete) is widely used in tunnel linings.
+Fiber-reinforced concrete fibercrete (shotcrete) is widely used in tunnel linings and shaft sinking.

-Tecwill’s pioneering on-conveyor fiber feed system addresses these challenges, providing simultaneous and precise dosing of fibers and aggregates during the concrete batching process.
-The result?
-A homogenous mix evenly distributed throughout.
+Tecwill's on-conveyor fiber feed system addresses these challenges directly, providing simultaneous and precise dosing of fibers and aggregates during the concrete batching process.
+The result is a homogenous mix with fibers evenly distributed throughout.

-This advanced fiber feed system is a fully automated solution that can handle steel, synthetic or polypropylene fibers.
-The exact amount of fibers is dosed directly onto the moving aggregate flow using Tecwill’s “flying” aggregate weighing system.
-Pre-mixing the fibers with the aggregates during the dosing process offers several significant benefits:
+The system is fully automated and can handle steel, synthetic, or polypropylene fibers.
+The exact amount of fibers is dosed directly onto the moving aggregate flow using Tecwill's "flying" aggregate weighing system.
+Pre-mixing the fibers with the aggregates during the dosing process delivers several significant benefits:

 When different types of fibers are used, the fiber unit can have several separate dosers.

 Precise and automated fiber dosing technology optimizes the entire production process.
-By integrating fiber dispensing into the progressive batching system, concrete producers achieve higher-quality shotcrete while reducing operational costs, using less cement and lowering carbon (CO2) emissions.
-The result is a more efficient and sustainable production process that meets the demands of modern construction projects.
+By integrating fiber dispensing into the progressive batching system, concrete producers achieve higher-quality shotcrete while reducing operational costs, using less cement, and lowering CO2 emissions.
+The result is a more efficient and sustainable production process that meets the demands of modern mining and construction projects.

 At peak times, 1,200 m3 of concrete was produced daily for an underground railway station project down town.